gari3008ma/gari3008ma/README.md

 ### Hi there 👋
-I am a 26 year old Engineer from India.I am passionate about distributed systems and solving hard challenges.
+I am a Software Engineer from India.I am passionate about distributed systems and solving hard challenges.